 Here are some of my talks about breast cancer research including Intrabeam TARGIT IORT.

 My academic position is Professor of Surgery and Oncology at University College London, London, UK and I am the Scientific Director of the Surgical Interventional Trials Unit of the Division of Surgery, University College London.

-I have experience in all aspects of breast cancer surgery including lumpectomy, wide local excision and quadrantectomy for breast cancer including glandular reconstruction, sentinel node biopsy / axillary sampling, axillary clearance, and targeted intraoperative radiotherapy, – Intrabeam TARGIT IORT – a particular type of IORT.
+I have extensive experience in all aspects of breast cancer surgery including lumpectomy, wide local excision and quadrantectomy for breast cancer including glandular reconstruction, sentinel node biopsy / axillary sampling, axillary clearance, and targeted intraoperative radiotherapy, – Intrabeam TARGIT IORT – a particular type of IORT.
 I work in conjunction with renowned plastic surgeons for breast reconstructive surgery.